angelakristo/SeqAnalyst/README.md

 2. Open the project folder.
 3. Open `index.html` in a browser.

-Recommended:

-Use the **Live Server** extension in VS Code for a better development experience.
+**Recommended:** Use the Live Server extension in VS Code for a better development experience.

-## Planned next steps
+## Planned Next Steps

 - Add Supabase authentication
 - Save user analyses